School resource officer: United States

 After Flint, Michigan, municipalities across the nation implemented SRO programs with the goal of creating stronger community ties between police and the youth and to protect the safety of students.
 In 1966 The Chicago Police Department set a precedent for the new presence of policing in schools by establishing the first “Officer Friendly” program.
 Their movement served as an example for several policing programs that would follow including D.A.R.E.
 (Drug Abuse Resistance Education) and G.R.E.A.T.
 (Gang Resistance Education and Training).
 However, these programs did not launch until the 1980s and 1990s.
 Fresno, California also created a new standard for school policing in 1968 to promote community relationships between the public and law enforcement.

 The 1990s mark a period of substantial change to SRO programs in the United States.
-This change came about after the school shootings at Columbine High School in 1999 where 15 students were fatally shot by fellow peers, and Jonesboro Middle School in 1998 where four students and one teacher were fatally shot by fellow peers as well.
+This change came about after the school shootings at Columbine High School in 1999 where 13 students were fatally shot by fellow peers, and Jonesboro Middle School in 1998 where four students and one teacher were fatally shot by fellow peers as well.
 These troubling instances raised concern about school safety leading to the most attention SRO programs had received in country history.
-Between 1999 and 2005, the federal government awarded more than $750 million dollars to hire nearly 7,000 school resource officers across the country to tackle the new surge of school shootings.
+Between 1999 and 2005, the federal government awarded more than $750 million to hire nearly 7,000 school resource officers across the country to tackle the new surge of school shootings.
 Between 1997 and 2007, the number of SROs in schools rose by approximately 6,700.

 In more recent years, school shootings like Sandy Hook and the Parkland Massacre have continued to bring attention to the need for more safety in schools.
 This continued to incentivize the funding of SRO programs.
 In 2013, President Barack Obama announced a plan to prioritize federal grant application from law enforcement agencies that were looking to hire school resources officers.
 The rise of school shootings is one of the most obvious reasons for the increasing presence of SROs in schools across the nation, but it is not the only one.
 In the 1980s and early 1990s, there was a rise in juvenile crime that also led to the expansion of the SRO program.
 In 1994 the Congress passed the Gun-Free Schools Act in fear of the juvenile and gang violence happening across the country.
 The passage of this act increased SRO presence as well.